Rally Hungary 2020 - 06-08/11/2020

 4: ERC promoter Eurosport Events has a long association with Hungary through the FIA World Touring Car Championship and now the WTCR – FIA World Touring Car Cup.

-5: Rally Hungary in 2019 became the first sealed-surface event to host the ERC finale since Rallye International du Valais in 2015.
+5: When Rally Hungary joined the European championship schedule for the first time in 2019 became the first sealed-surface event to host the ERC finale since Rallye International du Valais in 2015.

 ERC appearances (since 2004 restructuring): 1 (2019)